RoboBPP: Benchmarking Robotic Online Bin Packing with Physics-based Simulation: RoboBPP Benchmark

 \textbf{Dataset Usage:} The collected real-world data are divided into training and testing subsets.
-The training sets are publicly available for algorithm development, while the testing sets remain private and are used exclusively for leaderboard evaluation.
-The collapse threshold specifies the maximum allowable positional deviation for a box; exceeding this value is considered a collapse.
-The \emph{Repetitive Dataset} uses a container size of $(1.34 \text{m},1.25\text{m},1.00\text{m})$ with a collapse threshold of $0.07\text{m}$.
+The training sets are publicly available for algorithm development, while the testing sets remain private and are used exclusively for leaderboard evaluation. \wzf{The datasets are constructed primarily based on item dimensions and mass.} The collapse threshold specifies the maximum allowable positional deviation for a box; exceeding this value is considered a collapse. \wzf{This threshold was determined through repeated simulation experiments rather than chosen heuristically.
+Specifically, we tested a range of candidate threshold values in the simulator and manually inspected the corresponding placement results.
+During this process, we examined whether the observed motion after placement corresponded to normal local settling or to genuine instability, such as obvious box displacement, tilting, or chain-reaction disturbance of previously placed items.
+The final threshold was selected as the smallest value that consistently captures clear collapse cases while avoiding misclassification of minor acceptable settling motions.
+In this way, the chosen threshold reflects practically meaningful collapse events that are likely to be considered failures in real industrial packing scenarios.} The \emph{Repetitive Dataset} uses a container size of $(1.34 \text{m},1.25\text{m},1.00\text{m})$ with a collapse threshold of $0.07\text{m}$.
 The \emph{Diverse Dataset} is configured with a container size of $(1.20\text{m},1.00\text{m},1.70\text{m})$ and a collapse threshold of $0.04\text{m}$.
-The \emph{Wood Board Dataset} employs a container size of $(2.50\text{m},1.20\text{m},1.00\text{m})$ and a collapse threshold of $0.07\text{m}$.
+The \emph{Long Board Dataset} employs a container size of $(2.50\text{m},1.20\text{m},1.00\text{m})$ and a collapse threshold of $0.07\text{m}$.
 All datasets and configuration files are available on our project page: \url{https://robot-bin-packing-benchmark.github.io/documentation.html}.